-PP&E (Property, Plant and Equipment)
+What is PP&E (Property, Plant, and Equipment)?

-Property, plant and equipment will include any of a company’s long-term, fixed assets.
-PP&E assets are tangible, identifiable, physical and expected to generate an economic return for the company for more than one year, or one operating cycle (whichever is longer).
+Property, plant, and equipment basically includes any of a company’s long-term, fixed assets.
+PP&E assets are tangible, identifiable, and expected to generate an economic return for the company for more than one year or one operating cycle (whichever is longer).

 Net PP&E = Gross PP&E + Capital Expenditures – Accumulated Depreciation